jdblack/sotd/README.md

 The playlist for each channel is randomized, allowing users to add many of their favorite songs at one time without hogging the front of the playlist queue.
-Prolific users are able to swamp out other users,  so it's recommended that you widely encourage many people to participate!
+Prolific users are able to swamp out other users,  so it's advisable to encourage many users to participate!

 ## Usage